System-Wide Accessibility Improvements

 How We Set Priorities

 Many factors go into setting priorities for what, where, and when accessibility improvements should be made across the system.
-For example, we consider the “readiness” of an improvement—that is, how quickly and easily it could be implemented, either on its own or as part of another ongoing infrastructure project.
+These include:

-- The overall ridership at a given station or stop
+- Overall ridership at a given station or stop

 - The number of seniors and people with disabilities living in the area